-We entered into an interest rate swap agreement in connection with a mortgage obtained on a Columbus, Ohio property, whereby we will pay our counterparty an interest rate equivalent to 2.83% on a monthly basis, and receive payments from our counterparty equivalent to one month LIBOR.
-The fair value of our interest rate swap agreement is recorded in Other assets on our accompanying condensed consolidated balance sheets.
-We have designated our interest rate swap as a cash flow hedge, and we record changes in the fair value of the interest rate swap agreement to accumulated other comprehensive income on the condensed consolidated balance sheets.
+We have assumed or entered into interest rate swap agreement in connection with certain of our acquisitions, whereby we will pay our counterparty a fixed rate interest rate on a monthly basis, and receive payments from our counterparty equivalent to the stipulated floating rate.
+The fair value of our interest rate swap agreements are recorded in other assets on our accompanying condensed consolidated balance sheets.
+We have designated our interest rate swaps as cash flow hedges, and we record changes in the fair value of the interest rate swap agreement to accumulated other comprehensive income on the condensed consolidated balance sheets.
 We record changes in fair value on a quarterly basis, using current market valuations at quarter end.
-The fair market value at June 30, 2018 was a \$0.1 million liability.
-The swap has a notional value equal to the debt we issued of \$9.4 million, and has a termination date of March 1, 2023, which is also the maturity date of the issued debt.
+The following table summarizes our interest rate swaps at September 30, 2018 and December 31, 2017 (dollars in thousands):